learnwithgurpreet/b.learnwithgurpreet.me/src/posts/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 It looks very small, but imagine, a page having 5 images, will produce 225 grams of CO2e which is sufficient for an electric car to drive up to 10 Kms.

+Everything that makes your page faster, more accessible or easier to find, reduces your web-services carbon footprint.

 ## 1. Web Accessibility

-Everything that makes your page faster, more accessible, or easier to find, reduces your web-services carbon footprint.

 It is a basic right of the user to be presented with an accessible platform over the internet.
 Accessibility should be implemented for all users.